 Want to travel to Leh Ladakh but confused about the right time to visit Leh Ladakh (The place of sublime beauty)?
 The best months to visit Leh Ladakh are between May and September when summer is at its full bloom and snow has melted.
 The vibrant and colourful Hemis Festival is held during this time.
 This is the time when you can go on one of the most adventurous treks of the world, Chadar trek- walk on the frozen Zanskar River for almost a week.
 Each time of the year has its own perks of travelling to Ladakh.
 So, if you are wondering when to hop on for a road trip, or go camping and trekking, or experience the beautiful festivals, then this is the the best time to plan your Ladakh trip for you!

 Hemis Gompa, the largest and richest Buddhist monastery in Ladakh plays host to the popular yearly festival day called Hemis Festival.
 The day has been declared as the state holiday.
-This 2-day festival is celebrated on the 10th day of the Tibetan lunar month and remembered as the birth of Padmasambhava, the founder of Tibetan Buddhism.
 During the festival, the locals get dressed-up in traditional clothes, where men wear cummerbunds and women wear vibrant headgears and loads of jewelry.
 The Lamas perform sacred masked dance, known as Chaam while they are accompanied by musical drums, long horns and cymbals.
 This is an extremely well-known festival.
 The most mysterious form of celebration are the mystic mask dances.
 The Mask Dances of Ladakh are referred collectively as chams Performance.

 Ladakh Bike Tour is counted among the best adventure experiences in the Land of High Passes.
 The adventure of riding your bike through Ladakh calls for tourists from around the globe.
-The 10 Day and 9 Night bike tour is truly one of the lifetime opportunities.
 Get ready to experience unforgettable memories with this well-planned itinerary.

 The highlight of this tour is riding through the tough roads and High Mountain passes on your bike.
 Experience Ladakhi culture, a visit to Khardung La Pass, one of the highest motorable passes in the world along with visit to Pangong Tso, one of the most famous and breathtaking lakes in the world.